martinmathurine/Cryptography-Decryption-CyberChef-Lab/README.md

 # Cryptography-Decryption-CyberChef-Lab

 <h2>Introduction</h2>
-The objective for this assignment is to successfully break an encrypted binary file that has been base64 encoded.
-In this report I will clearly explain the steps taken to decrypt the file as well as correctly identify the key in order to recover the plaintext.
-Additionally, I will also discuss cryptographic encryption/decryption concepts as well as the proper use of tools to break the code.
+This assignment involved decrypting a base64-encoded binary file.
+In this report, I outline the steps taken to recover the plaintext, identify the encryption key, and explain relevant cryptographic concepts and tools used during the process.

-Modern cryptography uses five key principles for information assurance which are as follows; Availability – How sensitive data can be made available to end-users.
-Confidentiality – The intended recipient is the only person able to view the sensitive information.
-Integrity – To ensure data has not been modified in any way between transmission from the sender to the recipient.
-Non-repudiation – Proof of successfully transferring information from both the sender and the recipient.
-Authentication – Before accessing any personal information, procedures are in place to check that the user is valid.
+Modern cryptography is built on five key principles of information assurance:
+Availability – Ensuring data is accessible to authorised users.
+Confidentiality – Ensuring only the intended recipient can view sensitive data.
+Integrity – Verifying data hasn’t been altered in transit.
+Non-repudiation – Providing proof of delivery and receipt.
+Authentication – Validating user identity before granting access.
 [2]

-In cryptography, cryptographic techniques are employed in order to securely protect information and communication through the implementation of codes so that only the authorised party can successfully read the message.
-Cryptography is used to conceal stored information as well as during its transmission.
-In modern times, cryptography mostly implies scrambling plaintext into ciphertext in a process called, ‘enciphering’ or ‘encryption’, then vice-versa in a process called, ‘deciphering’ or ‘decryption’ which restores the plaintext using the key.
-Individuals who practice this field of study are known as cryptographers.
-This type of scheme is known as a ‘cryptographic system’ or a ‘cipher’.
-Techniques used for deciphering a message without any prior knowledge of the encryption algorithm used are known as the field of ‘cryptanalysis’.
-Cryptanalysis is defined simply as cracking/breaking the code.
-The areas of cryptography and cryptanalysis together are called cryptology.
+Cryptography secures data through encryption, transforming plaintext into ciphertext, and decryption, which restores it using a key.
+These processes protect both stored and transmitted data.
+Cryptanalysis refers to techniques for breaking encryption without knowing the algorithm or key.
+Together, cryptography and cryptanalysis form the broader field of cryptology.
 [1]

 <h2>Summary</h2>
 The purpose of this report is to draw on a variety of cryptographic concepts whilst appreciating and discussing the significance of some of the techniques used to decrypt the message’s ciphertext within the encrypted file.